Menu

 ELSA Support (Emotional Literacy Support Assistant)

-We have a qualified ELSA, Mrs Grattidge, working with children in school from all different year groups.
+We have two fully qualified ELSAs, Mrs Grattidge and Mrs Bint-Anwar, working with children in school from all different year groups.

 What is ELSA?